-Having a concern about your tomatoes?
+- Is tomato blight causing you to wilt?
 Check out our "Problems with Tomatoes" video on You Tube!

 Garlic needs full sun, at least 6 hours a day.
 Well-drained soil is crucial, as garlic do not like "wet feet."
 Add soil amendment such as compost and till into the area you wish to plant.